exercism/bash/concepts/arrays/introduction.md

 ## Assigning to an Array

-To assign to a particular array entry, use this syntax
+To assign to a particular array entry, use this syntax:

 ```bash
 myarray[10]="hello"